 Here’s your guide to all the breastfeeding resources from The Boob Group episodes!
 You can listen to all of our episodes through this website, our RSS feed as well as your favorite podcast apps!

-We're launching a new series to help guide new breastfeeding moms through important milestones during that first year.
-In this episode, we'll focus on how to get breastfeeding off to a great start within 24 hours after birth.
+We're continuing our series to help guide new breastfeeding moms through important milestones during that first year.
+In this episode, we'll focus on what typically happens to your breastfeeding relationship during months 2 through 6.

 Breastfeeding can look a lot different for adoptive parents.
 So, what are your options?
 Did you know you can induce lactation and breastfeed your baby without giving birth?
 Can you get a full milk supply?
 And what different ways can you help supplement?
 Today you’ll hear from two moms who induced lactation for their own adopted children.